JosephWoodall/turbo-barnacle/src/ml_system_boilerplate_code/metaflow/README.md

 - Will you be using Docker?
 If so, how will you manage those containers?
 Kubernetes?
 - Will you be using a fully managed service to account for autoscaling?
 If so, which service?

+## MLOps Stack Canvas (CRISP-ML(Q))
+For each ML Service created, please complete, in detail, answers to the following BEFORE development begins (preferably in a separate csv file stored under assets/):

+Project Name:
+Date:
+Team Members:

+1. Value Proposition:
+- What are we trying to do for the end-user(s)?
+- What is the problem?
+- Why is this an important problem?
+- Who is our persona?
+(ML Engineer, Data Scientist, Operation/Business User)
+- Who owns the models in production?

+2. Data Sources and Data Versioning:
+- Is this data versioning optional or mandatory?
+E.g., is data versioning a requirement for a system like a regulatory requirement?
+- What data sources are available? (e.g., owned, public, earned, paid data)
+- What is the storage for the above data? (e.g., data lake, DWH)
+- Is manual labeling required?
+Do we have human resources for it?
+- How to version data for each trained model?
+- What tooling is available for data pipelines/workflows?

+3. Data Analysis and Experiment Management
+- What programming language to use for analysis?
+(R, Python, Scala, Julia.
+Or is SQL sufficient for analysis?)
+- Are there any infrastructure requirements for model training?
+- What ML-specific and business evaluation metrics need to be computed?
+- Reproducibility: What metadata about ML experiments is collected? (data sets, hyperparameters)
+- What ML Framework know-how is there?

+4. Feature Store and Workflows:
+- Is this optional or mandatory?
+Do we have a data governance process such that feature engineering has to be reproducible?
+- How are features computed (workflows) during the training and prediction phases?
+- What are infrastructure requirements for feature engineering?
+- “Buy or make” for feature stores?
+- What databases are involved in feature storage?
+- Do we design APIs for feature engineering?

+5. Foundations (Reflecting DevOps):
+- How do we maintain the code?
+What source version control system is used?
+- How do we monitor the system performance?
+- Do we need versioning for notebooks?
+- Is there a trunk-based development in place?
+- Deployment and testing automation: What is the CI/CD pipeline for the codebase? - - - What tools are used for it?
+- Do we track deployment frequency, lead time for changes, mean time to restore, and change failure rate metrics?

+6. Continuous Integration, Training, and Deployment: ML Pipeline Orchestration:
+- How often are models expected to be retrained?
+What is the trigger for it (scheduled, event-based, or ad hoc)?
+- Where does this happen (locally or on a cloud)?
+- What is the formalized workflow for an ML pipeline? (e.g., Data prep -> model training -> model eval & validation) What tech stack is used?
+- Is distributed model training required?
+Do we have an infrastructure for the distributed training?
+- What is the workflow for the CI pipeline?
+What tools are used?
+- What are the non-functional requirements for the ML model (efficiency, fairness, robustness, interpretability, etc.)?
+How are they tested?
+Are these tests integrated into the CI/CT workflow?

+7. Model Deployment:
+- What is the delivery format for the model?
+- What is the expected time for changes?
+(Time from commit to production)
+- What is the target environment to serve predictions?
+- What is your model release policy?
+Is A/B testing or multi-armed bandits testing required? (e.g., for measuring the effectiveness of the new model on business metrics and deciding what model should be promoted into the production environment)
+- What is your deployment strategy? (e.g. shadow/canary deployment required?)

+8. Prediction Serving:
+- What is the serving mode? (batch or online)
+- Is distributed model serving required?
+- Is multi-model prediction serving required?
+- Is pre-assertion for input data implemented?
+- What fallback method for an inadequate model output (post-assertion) is implemented?
+(Do we have a heuristic benchmark?)
+- Do you need ML inference accelerators (TPUs)?
+- What is the expected target volume of predictions per month or hours?

+9. ML Model, Data, and System Monitoring:
+- Is this optional or mandatory?
+For instance, do you need to assess the effectiveness of your model during prediction serving?
+Do you need to monitor your model for performance degradation and trigger an alert if your model starts performing badly?
+Is the model retraining based on events such as data or concept drift?
+- What ML metrics are collected?
+- What domain-specific metrics are collected?
+- How is the model performance decay detected?
+(Data Monitoring)
+- How is the data skew detected?
+(Data Monitoring)
+- What operational aspects need to be monitored? (e.g., model prediction latency, CPU/RAM usage)
+- What is the alerting strategy? (thresholds)
+- What triggers the model re-training? (ad hoc, event-based, or scheduled)

+10. Metadata Store:
+- What kind of metadata in code, data, and model management need to be collected? (e.g., the pipeline run ID, trigger, performed steps, start/end timestamps, train/test dataset split, hyperparameters, model object, various statistics/profiling, etc.)
+- Are any ML governance processes included in the MLOps lifecycle?
+What metadata will be required?
+- What is the documentation strategy: Do we treat documentation as a code? (examples: Datasheets for Datasets and Model Card for Model Reporting)
+- What operational metrics need to be collected?
+E.g., time to restore, change fail percentage.

 ## HOW TO RUN